LiamEdwards931/Terminal-games/README.md

 ![Guess-track-computer](readmeimg/playerguess.png)

+### Win screen

 When you beat the Computer at the game you get this message:

 ![win-screen](readmeimg/winscreen.png)

+### Options after the win

-If player types 'yes' it resets the board with ships in new positions to play again If the player types 'no' it takes you back to the Terminal Games home page where you can select a game, Battleships again if you like.
+- If player types 'yes' it resets the board with ships in new positions to play again
+- If the player types 'no' it takes you back to the Terminal Games home page where you can select a game, Battleships again if you like.

 Terminal games has input validation - you can only select the options that are available and empty inputs are not allowed.